progdidi/coffeshop/README.md

-# mainpage of coffeshop site
+# Allowishus - landing page for coffeshop

-### made with using HTML, CSS, JavaScript